 However, if your car is still within a few years of when it was initially purchased, then there’s a chance the upgrades can be made at the dealership or licensed shop.
 The application of leather seats at this type of location can cost much less than an independent retailer.
-Furthermore, there may be different options when it comes texture and color.
+Furthermore, there may be different options when it comes to texture and color.

 What type of leather do you want?

-This is actually an important factor in the cost.
+This is an important factor in the cost.
 Domestically produced leather might be the least expensive.
 If it comes from a higher-end retailer, perhaps a business that hand-stitches the upholstery, the average price will be higher.

 The most expensive leather comes from international locations where the material is not only hand-stitched but cut and tanned without any machinery.
-Here, the craftsmanship and uniqueness of the product is what significantly ups the cost of the material.
+Here, the craftsmanship and uniqueness of the product are what significantly ups the cost of the material.